-A couple of years ago, I found myself in need of a little extra help around the ‘virtual office’ and decided to begin searching for a new, part-time, entry-level graphic designer.
+A couple of years ago, I found myself in need of a little extra help around the ‘virtual office’ and decided to begin searching for a new “intermediate-level” freelance graphic designer.

 I had a lot of expectations about what the hiring process might be like.